What you can access and borrow

 The Library has an extensive collection of resources to support the University's teaching, learning and research activities, including:

 - 93,410 items in special collections

 Information valid at the end of December 2016.

 Facilities available at our libraries

-- Nearly 2,913 study seats available in a variety of styles including zoned study spaces, group study areas, quiet study areas and casual seating zones
+- More than 3,000 study seats available in a variety of styles including zoned study spaces, group study areas, quiet study areas and casual seating zones

 - Computers and group tutorial spaces